Ethics Opinions

 OF THE MISSISSIPPI BAR

-ADVERTISING - LAY INTERMEDIARIES- Improper for an Attorney to Permit a Lay Person to be an Intermediary Between Attorney and Client in Preparation of Will.
+SOLICITATION - INDEPENDENCE OF LAWYER - Improper for an Attorney to Permit a Lay Person to be an Intermediary Between Attorney and Client in Preparation of Will.

-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion upon the following question:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion upon the following question:

 May an attorney allow an insurance agent, a lay intermediary, to solicit business for him, by making contact with persons who may desire a will, recommending the attorney, obtaining all necessary information to draw a will and transmitting the information to the attorney, who draws the will.
 The person would then sign the will in his home.
 It is not clear whether the attorney would even see and discuss the will with the testator, his client.